 Commissions operate as either refundable or non-refundable organizations.
 For example, for commissions with a refundable service charge model, producers who pay a mandatory service charge have the right to ask for a full or partial refund.
 With changes made to MAPA in 2017, Commissions are able to put forward a request to hold a plebiscite of their producers to choose the service charge model that would work best for their industry.

-The Appeal Tribunal is an administrative tribunal whose function is to hear, in a fair and impartial fashion, appeals of orders, directions or decisions made by the regulated Marketing Boards or Commissions as outlined in the MAPA and the Review and Appeal Regulation.
+The Appeal Tribunal is an administrative tribunal whose function is to hear – in a fair and impartial fashion – appeals of orders, directions or decisions made by the regulated Marketing Boards or Commissions as outlined in the MAPA and the Review and Appeal Regulation.
+For more information on the appeal process, see the Marketing of Agricultural Products Act Appeal Tribunal.

 In April 2017, the Alberta government announced it would support Commissions by giving producers more autonomy to choose a service charge model for their industry.